 Alfred & Nora Braganza

-Back in Goa, India, after taking the Curso Complementar de Letras, which he passed with distinction, from the Portuguese National Lyceum in 1948, Alfred got his Masters degree in Arts with a first class, at St. Xavier's College, Bombay.
+Mr. Alfred Braganza took the Curso Complementar de Letras in Goa, India, which he passed with distinction, from the Portuguese National Lyceum in 1948 and then got his Masters degree in Arts with a first class, at St. Xavier's College, Bombay.
 He stood first among the students of M.A. and M. Sc. and won the St. Xavier's Silver Medal in 1958.

 From 1952 to 1968, he worked in Bombay and Goa for A.I.
 Radio, as an Assistant Editor cum Programme Executive, along with the late Advocate Vishnu Nain, in charge of Konkani programs.
 He headed the Portuguese division of A.I.R, Goa.
 He was the official interpreter to the Government of India, to interpret the speeches of P.M.
 Nehru and leaders of the former Portuguese & British colonies, gathered at the International Conference on Portugues Colonialism in New Delhi and Bombay in October, 1961.
 In 1965, he was sent on special assignment to the Films Division of the Government of India.
 He wrote two film documentaries: Textiles for Export and Kutch Aggression.
 In 1970, he got a Masters degree in Film & Television at UCLA, California.
 He completed 8 California teaching credentials, and taught at LAUSD for 24 years.

 Alfred Braganza also the authored two books in Portuguese, Hosanas a Terra Mae India & Concao da Alma, and The Discovery of Goa.